Ranjan Abraham

 Ranjan Abraham is an Indian film editor who predominantly works in Malayalam films.
 He has worked over 100 Malayalam films.
 He started as an assistant of noted editor G. Venkitaraman.
 His first independent assignment was Maravathoorkanavu directed by debutant Lal Jose.
-He frequently collaborated with Joshiy, Lal Jose and Vineeth Sreenivasan.
+He frequently collaborated with Joshiy, Lal Jose, Johny Antony and Vineeth Sreenivasan.

 Career

 He has debuted in Lal Jose directorial movie Oru Maravathoorkanavu in 1998.
 Since then he has been a regular editor of directors like Lal Jose, Vineeth Sreenivasan, Renjith, Johny Antony, Roshan Andrrews and Joshy.

 Ranjan is from Kerala and now stays at Valsarvakom, Chennai with his wife and daughter.
 His works includes Meesa madhavan, Classmates, Udayananu Tharam, Thuruppugulan (2006 film), Rajamanikyam, C.I.D.Moosa, Raavanaprabhu and Thattathin Marayathu.